 Who doesn’t love a bit of biscuit decorating?
 Get some ready made biscuits and provide icing, sweets and decorations (keeping in mind any allergies or sensory sensitivity).
 This can be done relatively inexpensively and is an activity that children with or without SEND can join in with and enjoy.
 Your children might even share their creations…if you’re lucky!

 Treasure hunts seem to really capture children’s imaginations and can be easily adapted to suit many needs and abilities.
 Ask your child to find objects in the house or in the garden, e.g. a leaf or a daisy.
 For children with a hearing impairment or difficulty following instructions, print off pictures of the objects you want them to find.
 Another version of the game is to use things they are interested in, such as spotting animals or finding pre-hidden sweets.

-Some children with SEND have difficulties with understanding and processing language.
-So Sensory play ideas that utilise their senses (and don’t require language or comprehension) can be ideal for development, and enjoyment.
+Some children with SEND have difficulties with understanding and processing language, so sensory play ideas that utilise their senses (and don’t require language or comprehension) can be ideal.

-Plastic bottles can be a very useful tool for a parent.
+Plastic bottles can also be a very useful tool for a parent or caregiver.
 You can fill them with pasta, beads or buttons to create maracas.
 Or, you could fill them with water and glitter (make sure the lid is sealed tightly!) for visual stimulation.
 Another water based idea is getting a tray/bucket of water or sand for your child so they can play with different textures.
 You can even add bubble bath and include their favourite bath toys for double the fun.

 Role Play/ Story Telling

 Fun should be for all.
-Getting everyone playing together – as with Daisy – not only helps children with SEND feel included, but it also teaches other children to understand and accept the differences in others .
-The key to inclusive play is not just that it is accessible for everyone, but that it’s also fun – who knows, maybe parents can enjoy these play ideas too!
+Getting everyone playing together not only helps children with SEND feel included, but it also teaches other children to understand and accept the differences in others.
+The key to inclusive play is not just that it is accessible for everyone, but that it’s also fun – who knows, maybe grownups can enjoy these play ideas too!